 - To collect atrace, your Android device must be rooted and use a Linux kernel version of 3.10 or later. - You must have set up and run Streamline with Android device root user access.
-See Profile your system for instructions on how to do this. - To notify running applications that atrace annotation tags are enabled, you must install the notify.dex file on your device in the same directory as gatord.
-The Java source code for notify.dex is available from either: - o <install_directory>/streamline/gator/notify/
+See Profile your system for instructions on how to do this. - Streamline uses a Dalvik executable file called notify.dex to alert applications that atrace annotations are enabled.
+If you use the TCP device type when capturing from the Start view, you must first manually install notify.dex.
+Locate the file in <install directory>/streamline/ bin/android/arm64 and copy it onto your device into the same directory as gatord.
+Use the same executable file for both 64-bit and 32-bit architectures.
+If required, you can find the java source code for notify.dex in two locations:

-• The notify directory in https://github.com/ARM-software/gator
+- o <install directory>/streamline/gator/notify/ - The notify directory in https://github.com/ARM-software/gator